• Skip to main content

 If you live in a place where thunderstorms are common, then it would not be surprising to see the ground wire overheating.
 If lightning strikes one of the main power lines connecting your house, then the chances are high that it will affect your whole electrical system.

-Fixing a Hot Ground Wire
+How to Fix a Hot Ground Wire?

 There are three ways one can tackle this situation.